 Viruses: Every effort is made by the School to keep our system virus-free.
-Even with the best techniques, however, computer viruses can be transmitted to and from any computer, including those in the computer center.
+Even with the best techniques, however, computer viruses can be transmitted to and from any computer.
 The School is not responsible for the transmission of any virus or for damage suffered from a virus.

-Computer Care: Members of the School community will not abuse, tamper with, or willfully damage any computer equipment, use the computer for other than appropriate work, or bring food or drink into any computer area.
-Any intentional acts of vandalism will be result in discipline and students will be held responsible for replacement or repairs.
+Computer Care: Members of the School community will not abuse, tamper with, or willfully damage any computer equipment, use the computer for anything other than appropriate work, or be eating or drinking while using a computer.
+Any intentional acts of vandalism will result in discipline and students will be held responsible for replacement or repairs.

 Reporting Requirements/Discipline: Any student who accesses inappropriate material on the Internet, receives harassing, threatening, or inappropriate materials via e-mail or on the Internet, must immediately report the concern to the teacher who is supervising the activity or to the technology administrator for the student's School so that the situation can be investigated and addressed appropriately.
-Students who violate any aspect of this Computer and Systems Usage Policy will be subject to appropriate discipline and loss of computer or Internet privileges.
+Students who violate any aspect of this Computer and Systems Usage Policy will be subject to appropriate discipline and loss of computer and/or Internet privileges.